-- Acepta mascotas
+- Se admiten mascotas

 - Agua corriente

-- Ropa de cama incluida
+- Ropa de cama

 - Utensilios de cocina

-The History of The Observatory
+The History of the cabin.

 - Deportes de invierno

-- Surf de remo
+- Observación de aves

-At Alta Lakes, guests can visit the old mining/ghost town and see the original site of alternating current electricity, as well as the remnants of the aerial tramway that used to move the ore from the mine to the mill a little ways down the mountain.
+At Alta Lakes, guests can visit the old mining/ghost town and see the original site of alternating current electricity, as well as the remnants of the aerial tramway that used to move the ore from the mine to the mill a little way down the mountain.
 Just a few miles away, Telluride’s L.L.
 Nunn joined forces with Nikola Tesla and George Westinghouse to build the world’s first commercial alternating-current power plant.
 It was used to fuel the operations of the Gold King Mine, which was just south of the property.

 Mountain Village and Telluride are sister cities that compliment one another.
 Mountain Village was founded in 1987 and covers over 2100 acres.
 It sits at 9,500 feet and is adjacent to the ski area and the Uncompahgre National Forest.
 Mountain Village is home to many shops, restaurants, spas and the Telluride Ski School.
 To reach Telluride, just hop onto the free and of course, scenic, gondola.
 This 13-minute ride is unique to Mountain Village and Telluride – there is no other gondola system like this anywhere else in the States.